 So it is telling that Marissa Mayer, the CEO who failed to fix Yahoo, has stepped out to defend Kalanick, telling attendees of a conference at Stanford Law School June 27 that the Uber founder probably didn’t know about the toxic culture he created.
-Mayer was not only forced to sell Yahoo after failing to create a winning strategy, she also had to cut the agreed sales price to Verizon after it was revealed that under her watch two major hacks of user data occurred, one in 2013, and a second in 2014 that affected at least 500 million customer accounts.“I count Travis as one of my friends.
-I think he’s a phenomenal leader.”
+Mayer was not only forced to sell Yahoo after failing to create a winning strategy, she also had to cut the agreed sales price to Verizon after it was revealed that under her watch two major hacks of user data occurred, one in 2013, and a second in 2014 that affected at least 500 million customer accounts.

 “I count Travis as one of my friends.
 I think he’s a phenomenal leader,” Mayer told attendees of Stanford’s Directors’ College, billed as a forum to inform boards about how to handle crisis, activists, CEO pay, and other pressing issues during the $8,950, two-day affair (pdf).
 “I just don’t think he knew.
 When your company scales that quickly, it’s hard.”